Please note, auditions for the 2017/2018 season have now concluded. Thank you to all who auditioned!

 Members pay a modest (currently $70) participation fee.
 This money helps to offset expenses, which includes ordering music, providing honorariums to our conducting staff, and hosting various social events throughout the year.

 If you love music and singing you are welcome to sign up for an audition.
 We have had members of all ages that are students, faculty, or just residents of Edmonton.
-You also don’t need to be the next American Idol.
-The UAMC prides itself on not only being a fantastic choral ensemble but an excellent learning environment where people of all experience can work on their choral abilities.
+You also don’t need to be Indina or an opera singer.
+The UAMC prides itself on not only being a fantastic choral ensemble, but an excellent learning environment where people of all experiences can work on their choral abilities.

 New members are accepted by audition at the beginning of each academic year.
 Due to the way in which we organize concert repertoire we unfortunately cannot accept January auditions.

 Auditions take about ten minutes and are simple affairs that you should in no way be intimidated by!
 Our director, Dr. Robert de Frece, takes this time to assess your vocal range via the following: